Location: Las Vegas, Nevada

 As members of the University community, students can reasonably expect all the guarantees and protections afforded students of public institutions by the United States and Nevada Constitutions, including: … The right to engage in inquiry and discussion, to exchange thought and opinion, and to speak, write, and print freely on any subject in accordance with the guarantees of federal and state laws.

-by David Beito, Ralph Luker and Robert “K. C.” Johnson Perspectives (American Historical Association) Has the AHA turned its back on academic freedom?
+by David Beito, Ralph Luker, and Robert “K. C.” Johnson Perspectives (American Historical Association) Has the AHA turned its back on academic freedom?
 In January, members present at its business meeting rejected a resolution to condemn attacks on academic freedom, whether from the right or from the left.
 Instead, they passed a weaker resolution that selectively condemned only threats coming from the right.We weighed into this controversy as part of a three person “left/right” coalition for academic freedom.
 Our chances were slim and we knew it.
-Only in December did we learn that the AHA business meeting would consider […]» Read More
+Only in December did we learn that the AHA business meeting would consider a […]» Read More

 October 24, 2005